 A GOOD IDEA TO REMEMBER…

 - Your wristband (which will be mailed to you unless you live internationally – then you go to will call and ignore this suggestion)

-- Your phone (to find your friends, take photos, and use the Electric Forest app.
+- Your phone and phone charging cord (to find your friends, take photos, and use the Electric Forest app.
 The app has the schedule, artist information, a festival map, sends out important alerts and updates, and more)

 - Plan to use the schedule on the app, or print out your paper schedules at home!